aaronwmorris/indi-allsky/docs/asi676mc-frame-repair.md

 Two database evidence sources are combined:

-- repair-specific diagnostic FITS carry explicit `bad` and `following` capture roles and are preferred as guaranteed untouched bad sources;
+- repair-specific diagnostic FITS carry explicit `bad` and `following` capture roles and are preferred because the bad source is guaranteed untouched; the following candidate must still pass the normal-frame checks;
 - ordinary FITS are aligned by exposure time, exposure, and gain to image rows marked `excluded`, then the nearest compatible ordinary FITS before and/or after are selected as normal references.